 Planning and recruitment

-With 54,300 full-time and 400 part-time global employees at Allstate, there is no better place to begin the hiring process than within our organization.
-Our Enterprise Talent Market philosophy and Talent Share programs support employees’ internal advancement.
+With approximately 54,000 full-time and 500 part-time global employees at Allstate, there is no better place to begin the hiring process than within our organization.
+Our Enterprise Talent Market philosophy and Talent Share programs support employees' internal advancement.
 Allstate employees are empowered to apply to any open positions in departments across the company.
-Since 2017, we have supported over 17,000 Allstaters with internal placements.
+In 2022, 40% of job vacancies were filled internally.
+Allstate India supports employees with similar efforts.